Blooming Season at Alfred B. Maclay Gardens State Park

 More Great Gardens in Florida

 Florida's gardens come in all sizes and styles: formal native meditative botanical plant collections historic landscapes and showcase theme gardens.
-Here are more of my favorites, listed geographically:
+Here are more favorites, listed geographically:

 North Florida Gardens